How to Help Your Teen Regulate Emotions: A Parent’s Guide

 When outbursts interfere with daily life

-- Physical shifts: Significant changes in sleep patterns or appetite that aren’t explained by other factors.
+• Physical shifts: Significant changes in sleep patterns or appetite that are not explained by other factors.

-- Safety concerns: Any mention of self-harm, suicidal thoughts, or aggression that risks injury.
+• Immediate danger: Any mention of self-harm, suicidal thoughts, or aggression that could injure someone.

 When DBT may be appropriate